uncefact/spec-untp/website/docs/specification/IdentityResolver.md

 * **unique** so that there is no risk of collision with identifiers across different schemes,
 * **discoverable** either as structured data in documents or easily read by scanning a barcode, QR code, or RFID,
 * **resolvable** so that, given an identifier, there is a standard way to find more data about the identified thing, and
-* **verifiable** so that ownership of the identifier can be verified so that actors cannot make claims about identifiers they don't control.
+* **verifiable** so that claims about identifiers made by the identifier's controller can be distingished from reviews and other third party claims.

 ## Conceptual Model